BaoAdrian/32bit-processor/README.md

   <li> 11/13/2018 - Created Task 1 Pre-Lab Documentation with included PDF of pre-lab assignment (i.e, filling out tables of each control signal across the datapath design and modifying the datapath to accomodate ShiftLeft and ShiftRight modules). </li>
   <li> 11/16/2018 - Created Datpath and Controller Verilog design files describing the respective circuits.
 Testbench to be implemented and tested next. </li>
   <li> 11/18/2018 - Created testbench and used to troubleshoot implementation of Controller (controller.v) and TopLevel code (circuitMother.v).
 Controller and Datapath code still under adjustments to ensure correct behavior. </li>
+  <li> 11/19/2018 - Updated circuitMother and MUX32Bit2to1 modules.
+Updated logic of Mux to include the parameters inA and inB into the sensitivity list.
+Updated specific in and out signals from various components of the datapath to ensure valid connections throughout the circuit. </li>

 </ul>